kokkos/kokkos-fft/docs/citation.rst

      number = {111},
      pages = {8391},
-     author = {Asahi, Yuuichi and Padioleau, Thomas and Zehner, Paul and Bigot, Julien and Lebrun-Grandie, Damien}, title = {Kokkos-FFT: A shared-memory FFT for the Kokkos ecosystem}, journal = {Journal of Open Source Software}
+     author = {Asahi, Yuuichi and Padioleau, Thomas and Zehner, Paul and Bigot, Julien and Lebrun-Grandie, Damien}, title = {kokkos-fft: A shared-memory FFT for the Kokkos ecosystem}, journal = {Journal of Open Source Software}
    }